-CERN goes Hybrid: Have you heard the news that CERN is going to the cloud?
+CERN goes hybrid: Have you heard the news that CERN is going to the cloud?
 The term CERN is used to refer to the European laboratory located in the northwest suburbs of Geneva snug on the Switzerland border.
-The main function is to provide the particle accelerators, as well the other part of the laboratory infrastructure needed to perform high energy physics research.
+Its main function is to provide the particle accelerators and other laboratory infrastructure needed to perform high-energy physics research.
 CERN was originally established in 1954 as The European Organization for Nuclear Research.
-The research at the facility has moved past nuclear research and has fully expanded into one of the largest laboratories for particle physics research using the Large Hadron Collider.
-On an interesting side note, the main site at CERN is also the birthplace of the World Wide Web and, historically before that, these facilities were a major wide area networking hub for sharing the scientists research with different scientists located elsewhere.
+Research at the facility has moved past nuclear research, and it has fully expanded into one of the largest laboratories for particle physics research, using the Large Hadron Collider.
+On an interesting side note, the main site at CERN is also the birthplace of the World Wide Web; before that, these facilities were a major wide-area networking hub for sharing the scientists’ research with different scientists located elsewhere.